lingliao/AdaptHetero/README.md

 ## Methods

-WiDS_19.ipynb contains a clean, end-to-end example script showing how to run the full SHAP + HDBSCAN + UMAP pipeline on the WiDS-19 (hospital mortality) dataset, written in a reproducible style.
+WiDS_19.ipynb contains a clean, end-to-end example script showing how to run the full pipeline on the WiDS-19 (hospital mortality) dataset, written in a reproducible style.

 More to come soon...